snimu/blog/contents/tick-tock-boom/article.md

 The tick-tock-boom cycle aligns organizational resources and research in several key ways:

-1. **Risk Management**: By validating innovations at large (but not maximum) scale during Tock, organizations can be more adventurous in their flagship models while managing risk.
+1. **Risk Management:** By validating innovations at large (but not maximum) scale during Tock, organizations can be more adventurous in their flagship models while managing risk.
 The validation phase provides confidence about which improvements will translate to even larger scales.
 This is especially crucial when combining multiple innovations across architecture, data, and infrastructure.

+2. **Real-World Validation:** While traditional evaluations provide limited insight into model capabilities, deploying Tock-phase models through APIs (and optionally open-source releases) provides crucial real-world feedback.
+This user engagement reveals how different innovations actually perform in production environments and how they impact real use cases.
+By the time you reach the Boom phase, you have not just internal validation data but concrete user experiences to inform your architectural decisions.

-2. **Continuous Innovation, Systematic Validation**: The cycle acknowledges that innovation happens continuously in AI labs.
+3. **Continuous Innovation, Systematic Validation:** The cycle acknowledges that innovation happens continuously in AI labs.
 Instead of trying to control when innovations happen, it creates a structured process for validating them at scale and incorporating them into major models.

-3. **Field-Wide Leverage**: The Tock phase can validate not just internal innovations, but promising ideas from the entire field.
+4. **Field-Wide Leverage:** The Tock phase can validate not just internal innovations, but promising ideas from the entire field.
 This allows organizations to leverage the complete landscape of public research while validating it at scales beyond what most labs can access.

-4. **Resource Alignment**: Each phase naturally matches available computational resources.
-Tick uses moderate resources for distillation, Tock uses significant resources for parallel validation, and Boom concentrates resources for maximum scale.
+5. **Resource Alignment:** The natural time delays between phases create perfect alignment with organizational growth.
+After a Boom, you use your compute resources to create efficient models during Tick while acquiring more GPUs.
+By the time you reach Tock several months later, you have substantially more resources available to validate multiple innovation combinations at large scale.
+This validation period provides additional time for infrastructure growth, ensuring you're ready for the next Boom phase.

 ## Advancing the Field Through Publication